tdc77/ALLEN-BRADLEY-PLC-TO-EXCEL/README.md

 Add what you data you want to retrieve--be it an array, single tag, udt, ot multi-single tags.
-The array sintax is arrayname{n} n=number of indexes to read.  udt id just udt name, as well as singlr and multitags are just name.
+The array sintax is arrayname{n} n=number of indexes to read.  udt is just udt name, as well as single and multitags are just name.
 Hit button next to Entry box to start collecting data.